pravega/pravega/documentation/src/docs/pravega-concepts.md

 -   A Stream is partitioned into a set of Stream Segments.
 The number of Stream Segments in a Stream can change over time.
 Events are written into exactly one of the Stream Segments based on Routing Key.
-For any ReaderGroup reading a Stream, each Stream Segment is assigned to one Reader in that
+For any Reader Group reading a Stream, each Stream Segment is assigned to one Reader in that
-    ReaderGroup.
+    Reader Group.

 -   Each Stream Segment is stored in a combination of Tier 1 and Tier 2 storage.
     The tail of the Segment is stored in Tier 1 providing low latency reads and